 The issue with any alcohol-related hobby in Singapore is just how expensive it is.
 The price difference between Japan and Singapore, of the exact same bottle of sake, can easily be 3-4 times, and sometimes even more.

 And that’s just comparing retail prices when buying from online or physical stores.
-The sticker shock is even worse in restaurants, where an additional 2-3 times markup is common.
+The sticker shock is even worse in restaurants, where an additional 2-3x markup is common.
 But to be fair, it applies to all alcoholic drinks in Singapore, not just sake.

-In comparison, wines tend to be priced significantly higher in restaurant, probably due to higher interest and hence demand.
+For example, wines tend to be priced significantly higher in restaurants, probably due to higher interest and hence demand.
 Though I have noticed an increasing trend of sake being included in drink menus, even if the selection is limited.

 To maximise cost/performance, we’ve done most of our sake drinking in the comfort of home.
 Especially during the pandemic, when we seriously curtailed our frequency of dining out.
 But when safety management measures loosened, we ventured out for a special sake pairing dinner featuring mostly junmai daiginjos.